 A Message to Ahab

-2 David’s house was told, “Syria is allied with Ephraim.”
-His heart trembled, and the heart of his people, as the trees of the forest tremble with the wind.
+2 The house of David was told, “Syria is allied with Ephraim.”
+His heart trembled, and the heart of his people, like the trees of the forest tremble with the wind.

 The Sign of Immanuel

-10 God spoke again to Ahaz, saying, 11 “Ask a sign of the Lord your God; ask it either in the depth, or in the height above.”
+10 The Lord spoke again to Ahaz, saying, 11 “Ask for a sign of the Lord your God.
+Ask it from depths of Sheol or from the heights above.”

 13 He said, “Listen now, house of David.
-Is it not enough for you to try the patience of men, that you will try the patience of my God also?
+Is it not enough for you to try the patience of men, that you would try the patience of my God also?
 14 Therefore the Lord himself will give you a sign.
-Behold, the virgin will conceive, and bear a son, and shall call his name Immanuel.
-15 He shall eat butter and honey when he knows to refuse the evil and choose the good.
-16 For before the child knows to refuse the evil and choose the good, the land whose two kings you abhor shall be forsaken.
+The virgin will conceive and bear a son, and shall call him Immanuel.
+15 He shall eat butter and honey when he knows to refuse evil and choose good.
+16 For before the child knows to refuse evil and choose good, the land whose two kings you abhor shall be forsaken.

 Judgement to Come

-17 God will bring on you, on your people, and on your father’s house, days that have not come, from the day that Ephraim departed from Judah, even the king of Assyria.
+17 The Lord will bring on you, on your people, and on your father’s house, days that have not come, since the day that Ephraim departed from Judah–the king of Assyria will come.

-20 In that day the Lord will shave with a razor that is hired in the parts beyond the River, even with the king of Assyria, the head and the hair of the feet; and it shall also consume the beard.
+20 In that day the Lord will shave with a razor that is hired in the parts beyond the River, with the king of Assyria, the head and the hair of the feet, and it shall also consume the beard.

 2 Corinthians 11:16-33